comrade-coop/teesa-aapp/contracts/README.md

    - RPC URLs for the networks:
       - `RPC_URL_LOCALHOST`: RPC URL for Hardhat localhost network
       - `RPC_URL_SEPOLIA`: RPC URL for Sepolia testnet (we are using Alchemy, but you can use any other RPC provider)
+      - `RPC_URL_BASE_SEPOLIA`: RPC URL for Base Sepolia testnet (we are using Alchemy, but you can use any other RPC provider)
       - `RPC_URL_BASE`: RPC URL for Base mainnet (we are using Alchemy, but you can use any other RPC provider)
    - Etherscan and Basescan API keys:
       - `ETHERSCAN_API_KEY`: Etherscan API key